curveresearch/curvesim/docs/advanced.rst

 The parameters configure the pool and the :code:`price_sampler` provides market tick data that pushes the pool through a simulation run.

-The :code:`Strategy` base class houses an implementation to do this based on customizing an injected :class:`~curvesim.pipelines.templates.Trader`.
+The :code:`Strategy` base class houses an implementation to do this based on customizing an injected :class:`~curvesim.templates.Trader`.
 The :code:`Trader` class assumes typical logic has a compute step and then a trade execution step, but since only the :code:`process_time_sample` method is invoked in a strategy, this isn't mandatory in your custom implementation.